optimagic-dev/optimagic/docs/source/explanations/differentiation/richardson_extrapolation.rst

-where :math:`L \in \mathbb{R}` denotes the limit of interest, :math:`\theta` the base order of the approximation and :math:`\phi` the exponential step.
-So Richardson's method works for general sequences.
-We are mostly interested in the sequences arising when estimation derivatives.
+where :math:`L \in \mathbb{R}` denotes the limit of interest, :math:`\theta` the *base order of the approximation* and :math:`\phi` the *exponential step*.
+Allthough Richardson's method works for general sequences, we are mostly interested in the sequences arising when estimating derivatives.

 Example (contd.)